JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 01.12.2022
-Prepared the calculation of contrasts for essentially detecting voxels with significant effects.
+Prepared the calculation of contrasts for essentially detecting voxels with significant effects for a single run of subject one.
 Computed effect and z map.
 Plotted the z map on the mean img.

 ## 02.12.2022